awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-snapshot.md

-# Using HBase Snapshots<a name="emr-hbase-snapshot"></a>
+# Using HBase snapshots<a name="emr-hbase-snapshot"></a>

 HBase uses a built\-in [snapshot](https://hbase.apache.org/book.html#ops.snapshots) functionality to create lightweight backups of tables\.
 In EMR clusters, these backups can be exported to Amazon S3 using EMRFS\.
 You can create a snapshot on the master node using the HBase shell\.
 This topic shows you how to run these commands interactively with the shell or through a step using `command-runner.jar` with either the AWS CLI or AWS SDK for Java\.
-For more information about other types of HBase backups, see [HBase Backup](https://hbase.apache.org/book.html#ops.backup) in the HBase documentation\.
+For more information about other types of HBase backups, see [HBase backup](https://hbase.apache.org/book.html#ops.backup) in the HBase documentation\.

-## Create a snapshot using a table<a name="w141aac25c39b4"></a>
+## Create a snapshot using a table<a name="w142aac25c39b4"></a>

 ```
 hbase snapshot create -n snapshotName -t tableName